SEO ·

 Let’s say you notice a piece decline and run it through your Clearscope editor.
 Instead of finding content gaps, you see that this post is thorough and well-written.

-In this case, you simply want to draw more attention to the piece and give it a chance to gain traction again.
+In this case, you’ll want to draw more attention to the piece and give it a chance to gain traction again.

-Next, you can take steps to generate more backlinks for the piece.
+Next, you can take steps to generate more visibility for the piece.
+This could involve:

 • Sharing it on social media to increase online visibility